 His former students can be found performing in orchestras, as well as teaching at colleges, universities, and public schools nationwide.
 They have also amassed over sixty prizes in young artist competitions, concerto competitions, and flute association competitions.

 He received degrees from the Manhattan School of Music, Yale University, and Stony Brook University where he was the winner of the schoolwide concerto competitions at all three institutions.
 He is also a recipient of the Thomas Nyfenger Prize, the Samuel Baron Prize, and the Presser Award.
 His principal teachers include Carol Wincenc, Ransom Wilson, Linda Chesis, Susan Hoeppner, and Amy Hamilton.
-Conor is a Powell Flutes artist and is the Assistant Professor of Flute at UW-Madison where he performs with the Wingra Wind Quintet.
+Conor is a Powell Flutes artist and is the Associate Professor of Flute at UW-Madison where he performs with the Wingra Wind Quintet.